10/26/2022

 Ken Jacobson

-see today.
 Ken, you want to touch on that?
-Yeah, so from an overall Asia mix, you're going to see an increase in Asia sales to this next quarter, because the West has a little bit softer sales because of the holidays, less shipping days.
-So, and then you get into the third quarter, you'd see Asia become less percentage and the West become higher.
+Yeah, so from an overall Asia mix, you're going to see an increase in Asia sales this next quarter because the West has a little bit softer sales because of the holidays, less shipping days.
+And then you get into the third quarter, you'd see Asia become less percentage and the West become higher.
 So that's kind of how to think about it from a seasonality, not talking about anything.
-And the Q3 sales levels are just more in general, they came to the business.
-I would say from a core business operating margin perspective, we'll have a higher Asia mix, so that'll put pressure on the operating margin, but I think we'll have a better product and customer mix offsetting that.
-So flattish is the right way to think about the core operating margin into this next quarter.
-And we'd expect it all things being equal seasonality, that to go up as we get into our third and fourth quarters with the higher mix of West business that has a higher gross margin.
+The Q3 sales levels are just more in general the cadence of the business.
+I would say from a core business operating margin perspective, we'll have a higher Asian mix, so that'll put pressure on the operating margin, but I think we'll have a better product and customer mix offsetting that.
+So flattish is the right way to think about the core operating margin into this next quarter. quarter, and we'd expect all things being equal in seasonality, that to go up as we get into our third and fourth quarters with the higher mix of West business that has a higher gross margin.

 speaker